Funeral of Princess Grace of Monaco

 The funeral of Princess Grace of Monaco took place at the Cathedral of Our Lady Immaculate in Monaco-Ville on 18 September 1982.
 Princess Grace had succumbed to injuries resulting from a car crash on 14 September, at the age of 52.
-An estimated 26,000 people paid their respects as she laid in state at the Palatine Chapel at the Prince's Palace of Monaco before the ceremony, a requiem mass.
+An estimated 26,000 people paid their respects as she lay in state at the Palatine Chapel at the Prince's Palace of Monaco before the ceremony, a requiem Mass.

 Funeral service

 Princess Grace's body lay in state in the Ardent Chapel in the Grimaldi palace where she made her home for 26 years.
 She was dressed in a high-necked white lace dress and laid on a quilt of orchids.
-Afterwards, she was transported by funeral cortege led by her husband, Prince Rainer, and her children, Prince Albert and Princess Caroline through the streets of Monaco-Ville from the palace to the cathedral.
+Afterwards, she was transported by funeral cortege led by her husband, Prince Rainer III, and her children, Prince Albert and Princess Caroline through the streets of Monaco-Ville from the palace to the cathedral.
 Her youngest daughter, Princess Stéphanie, was unable to attend, still recovering from injuries sustained in the car accident.

 The homily was delivered by Charles Amarin Brand, the Archbishop of Monaco.
 Brand stated in his homily that people were "united in pain" and emphasised the "senselessness and inexplicable nature" of "the rupture of the destiny of this humanly exceptional, religiously exceptional person".
 Brand said the Princess's Roman Catholic faith "modeled, indeed sculpted, not only the public person, but the deep personality of her being" and that her accident "results in stupefaction, and provides no answers to the questions of life, suffering, separation and death".
 The gospel reading was "In my Father's house are many mansions...I go to prepare a place for you" from John 14.

 The music that accompanied the mass included an excerpt from Joseph Haydn's Symphony No. 4, Samuel Barber's Adagio for Strings and four pieces by Johann Sebastian Bach.